1. A Felony at Hendidley, 21st May 1554

 Vavasor Powell was arrested in London in 1653 for denouncing Oliver Cromwell for being Lord Protector and was subsequently detained for a few days.

 The following year, Vavasor prepared a paper which reached Cromwell, which remonstrated against Cromwell's assumption of supreme power.
-A poscript reads "Some of the subscibers were threatened with imprisonment, and orders were issued out to imprison some (whereof one was secured) namely, Mr Vavasor Powell, who was taken by a company of soldiers, from a day of fasting and prayer, at Aberbechan in Montgomeryshire, where many saints were gathered together, which caused him much sadness, yea, and much heartbreakings to them all, and he remained for some time a prisoner upon that account".
+A postscript reads "Some of the subscribers were threatened with imprisonment, and orders were issued out to imprison some (whereof one was secured) namely, Mr Vavasor Powell, who was taken by a company of soldiers, from a day of fasting and prayer, at Aberbechan in Montgomeryshire, where many saints were gathered together, which caused him much sadness, yea, and much heartbreakings to them all, and he remained for some time a prisoner upon that account".

 In the appended list of names, that of Henry Powell occurs twice, together with those of Richard Baxter, Vavasor Powell, Thomas Tudge, Lewis Price etc.

 A series of cruel persecutions against all non conformists was carried on under various pretexts, throughout the reign of Charles II pictured left, between 1660 - 1685.